nlpub/russe/2018/wsi/index.md

 ## Contacts

 To answer a question post a message to [rusemantics@googlegroups.com](mailto:rusemantics@googlegroups.com) or post it via [Google Groups](https://groups.google.com/forum/?fromgroups#!forum/rusemantics).
 To follow the updates also join the Facebook group at <https://www.facebook.com/rusemantics>.
+Discussions in Russian are also available at <https://qa.nlpub.ru/c/russe>.

 ## Partners